outmoded/hapijs.com/lib/tutorials/en_US/views.md

 ### <a name="global" /> Global context

-In the [rendering a view](#render) tutorial, we see how to pass context directly into a view, but what if we have some default context that should *always* be available on all templates?
+In the [rendering a view](#render) tutorial, you saw how to pass context directly into a view, but what if you have some default context that should *always* be available on all templates?

 The simplest way to achieve this is by using the `context` option when calling `server.views()`: